 CONCLUSION

 Chi et al[4] have analysed 17 studies that had included patients with severely reduced LVEF but also patients with only mildly reduced or even normal LVEF.
 It remains to be seen whether CTO can be regarded as an independent factor for malignant arrhythmias over and above the information we get from LVEF, but this study certainly suggests that this should be investigated.
-In addition further research can identify whether patients who have viable myocardium with evidence of reversible ischaemia in the presence of some myocardial scar in the CTO territory should also be considered for an ICD even after successful revascularisation.
+In addition, further research can identify whether patients who have viable myocardium with evidence of reversible ischaemia in the presence of some myocardial scar in the CTO territory should also be considered for an ICD even after successful revascularisation.
 Even though we do not feel that definitive conclusions can be drawn from this analysis, it is an important study as it indicates that further research is needed in order to clarify the relationship of infarct-related CTO and non-infarct related CTO with SCD both in patients with reduced and preserved LVEF.
 It is well appreciated that the risk of SCD is continuous rather than dichotomous and no single parameter can adequately discriminate to dichotomise the risk[12].
 Therefore, clarification if CTO is a high risk variable for SCD in patients with preserved LVEF (introducing a new term for such patients, the CTOpEF patients) or mid-range EF (CTOmrEF patients) or in patients with LVEF < 35% and narrow QRS would be very clinically relevant.

 REFERENCES